Zaham2/geotech-gec/README.md

-# Baba Geotechnical - AI-Powered Engineering Platform
+# Geotech-GEC - AI-Powered Engineering Platform

 A full-stack application for geotechnical engineering with AI agent capabilities powered by OpenAI.